 Within the Christian faith over the many centuries, there has always been a heart’s desire to get closer to Jesus.
 Many of the established ‘disciplines’ such as:

 - the study of scripture

 It is critical to grasp the end result; they are merely the methods we use to see Jesus clearer.
-It is folly to climb the tree, just for the sake of climbing.
+Its folly to climb the tree, just for the sake of climbing.
 No. The branch we are sitting on is just a means to an end.
-To behold our Lord, to somehow get closer to Him.
+To behold our Lord, to somehow get closer to Him is priceless.

-For example, I don’t pray for ‘prayers sake.’
-I must pray like Zacchaeus climbed, just to see Jesus, and Jesus to see me.
-Prayer has become a ‘stumbling block’ when we cling to it.
-It was never meant to be the ‘ultimate’ Christian spot.
+For example, I usually don’t pray for ‘prayers sake.’
+I must pray like Zacchaeus climbed, just to see Jesus.
+I know He is always watching and yet I want Him to see me.